-With 'Thor: Love and Thunder' currently in theaters, and more MCU movies scheduled for the future, Marvel Studios is showing no signs of slowing down any time soon.
+With 'Guardians of the Galaxy Volume 3' currently in theaters, and more MCU movies scheduled for the future, Marvel Studios is showing no signs of slowing down any time soon.
 Now, Moviefone ranks every MCU movie ever released.

 This is the 'Thor' sequel everyone likes to forget about.
 "The Dark World" banks too heavily on its underdeveloped villain and the painfully unconvincing romance between Chris Hemsworth's god of thunder and Natalie Portman's Jane Foster.
 But at least there's plenty of that terrific Thor/Loki (Tom Hiddleston) banter to go around.

 'Thor' marked the MCU's first real transition away from science fiction and into the realm of fantasy.
 While not every aspect of the film holds up, its Shakespearean family drama (ably cultivated by director Kenneth Branagh) and its compelling look at a powerful god learning how to be a good man do justice to an iconic Marvel franchise.

 While definitely the weakest entry in the "Iron Man" trilogy, there's still plenty to like in this middle chapter.
 It gave us the debut of War Machine (Don Cheadle) and all the armor-on-armor carnage we could have asked for, not to mention Sam Rockwell's wild performance as Justin Hammer.